gcmt/vessel.nvim/README.md

 ### Mark list window

-The `:Marks`  command opens a popup window with all global and local marks grouped by the file they belong to.
+The `:Marks` command opens up a floating window with all global and local marks grouped by the file they belong to.
 Once inside the window the following mappings are available:

-- `q`, `<ESC>` Close the popup window
+- `q`, `<ESC>` Close the floating window
 - `<C-J>` Move to the next mark group (path header)
 - `<C-K>` Move to the previous mark group (path header)
 - `d` Delete the mark on the current line